to RTAC Members

 portion of the MetLife

 members qualify for the Hear in America

-group hearing program which provided discounts on hearing aids and
+group hearing program which provided discounts on hearing

 hearing services.
 Call the RTAC office at